watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 Here is a quick rundown of all the relevant files:

-- `.\client\genesys-agent-assist-verify.html` - Loads the agent-verify app along with the genesys connector.
-Can be loaded into the genesys agent dashboard.
+- `.\client\genesys-agent-assist-verify.html` - Loads the agent-verify app along with the Genesys connector.
+Can be loaded into the Genesys agent dashboard.
 - `.\client\simulator-agent-assist-verify.html` - Loads both a simulator and the agent-verify application.
 Can be loaded directly into a browser to locally test the application.
 - `.\client\javascript\agent-verify.js` - Contains the wrapper for the Watson Assistant webchat app.
 It handles the real-time transcription events published from the various connectors.
 - `.\client\javascript\agent-verify.css` - Used to render the agent-verify app.